-77. Details on the amount relating to the annual remuneration paid as a whole and individually to members of the company's Board of Directors, including fixed and variable remuneration and as regards the latter, reference to the different components that gave rise to the same.
+77. Details on the amount relating to the annual remuneration paid as a whole and individually to members of the company's Board of Directors, including fixed and variable remuneration and as regards the latter, reference to the different components that gave rise to same.

-In the 2017 financial year, all the members of the Board of Directors earned remunerations from Corticeira Amorim amounting to EUR 775,802.60:
+In the 2018 financial year, all the members of the Board of Directors earned remunerations from Corticeira Amorim amounting to EUR 843,818.45:

-- the executive members earned fixed remunerations amounting to EUR 549,717.60 (António Rios de Amorim: EUR 239,239.20; Nuno Filipe Vilela Barroca de Oliveira: EUR 169,239.20; Fernando José de Araújo dos Santos Almeida: EUR 141,239.20) and variable remuneration corresponding to a performance bonus arising from the appraisal of the development of the results and compliance with the following strategic objectives: innovation, financial soundness, value creation, competitiveness and growth which amounted to EUR 226,085.00 (António Rios de Amorim: EUR 110,600.00; Nuno Filipe Vilela Barroca de Oliveira: EUR 55,600.00; Fernando José de Araújo dos Santos Almeida: EUR 59,885.00); - the non-executive members of this Board did not receive any remuneration for the performance of their roles on the Board of Directors of Corticeira Amorim.

-78. Any amounts paid, for any reason whatsoever, by other companies in a control or group relationship, or are subject to a common control.
-In the 2017 financial year none of the members of the Board of Directors had earnings from other associate or affiliated companies included in the consolidation of Corticeira Amorim.
+- the executive members earned fixed remunerations amounting to EUR 551,168.45 (António Rios de Amorim: EUR 239,256.15; Nuno Filipe Vilela Barroca de Oliveira: EUR 169,256.15; Fernando José de Araújo dos Santos Almeida: EUR 142,656.15) and variable remuneration corresponding to a performance bonus arising from the appraisal of the development of the results and compliance with the following strategic objectives: innovation, financial soundness, value creation, competitiveness and growth which amounted to EUR 292,650.00 (António Rios de Amorim: EUR 120,500.00; Nuno Filipe Vilela Barroca de Oliveira: EUR 60,500.00; Fernando José de Araújo dos Santos Almeida: EUR 111,650.00); - the non-executive members of this Board did not receive any remuneration for the performance of their roles on the Board of Directors of Corticeira Amorim. - 78.
+Any amounts paid, for any reason whatsoever, by other companies in a control or group relationship, or are subject to a common control.
+In the 2018 financial year none of the members of the Board of Directors earned remunerations from other associate or subsidiary companies included in the consolidated accounts of Corticeira Amorim. - 79.
+Remuneration paid in the form of profit sharing and/or bonus payments and the reasons for said bonuses or profit sharing being awarded.